-For the 2021 contest, the Autumn House staff serves as the preliminary readers, and the final judge is Eileen Myles.
+For the 2022 contest, the Autumn House staff as well as select outsider readers serve as the preliminary readers, and the final judge is Carl Phillips.
 The winner receives publication of a full-length manuscript and $2,500.
-The submission period opens January 15, 2021, and closes June 15, 2021 (Eastern Time).
-We will announce the finalists and the winner of the contest by October 1, 2021.
+The submission period opens January 1, 2022, and closes May 31, 2022 (Eastern Time).
+We will announce the finalists and the winner of the contest by October 1, 2022.

 - The winner will receive book publication, a $1,000 honorarium, and a $1,500 travel/publicity grant to promote their book